-The Czech Republic has opted for an alternative approach to Article 5, as notified to the Commission in December 2013.
-On the basis of discussions, the central government authorities for the purposes of the Directive have been identified in accordance with the procedure recommended by the Commission and making use of Annex IV to Directive 2004/18/EU, which contains a list of the government authorities of the Czech Republic.
-These authorities are:
+As it informed the Commission in December 2015, the Czech Republic opted for an alternative approach to Article 5.
+Following discussions, the central government authorities were identified for the purposes of the Directive in line with the Commission's recommended approach, using Annex IV to the Public Procurement Directive (2004/18/EC), which includes a list of central government authorities in the Czech Republic.
+These are:

-The Ministry of Transport The Ministry of Finance The Ministry of Culture The Ministry of Defence The Ministry of Regional Development The Ministry of Labour and Social Affairs The Ministry of Industry and Trade The Ministry of Justice The Ministry of Education, Youth and Sport The Ministry of the Interior The Ministry of Foreign Affairs The Ministry of Health The Ministry of Agriculture The Ministry of the Environment The Chamber of Deputies of the Parliament of the Czech Republic The Senate of the Parliament of the Czech Republic
+Ministry of Transport Ministry of Finance Ministry of Culture Ministry of Defence Ministry of Regional Development Ministry of Labour and Social Affairs Ministry of Industry and Trade Ministry of Justice Ministry of Education, Youth and Sport Ministry of the Interior Ministry of Foreign Affairs Ministry of Health Ministry of Agriculture Ministry of the Environment Chamber of Deputies of the Parliament of the Czech Republic Senate of the Parliament of the Czech Republic